 Take a quick look here for a few of Twitter’s recommendations on whose tweets you may want to track.

-As mentioned in our Twitter Terminology tutorial, trends are the most popular hashtags on Twitter right now.
+Trends are the most popular hashtags on Twitter right now.
 This is an up-to-date list of what’s trending right now.
 Click one of the links to be taken to a timeline containing tweets by everyone who’s been mentioning that hashtag.

 Search a word or phrase, or someone you want to follow on Twitter, by clicking on the search bar and typing in what you're looking for.
 Then press the "Enter" key.